Xalapa De Enriquez Veracruz, Mexico Travel Guide

 The summit of Macuiltépetl and Parque Juárez capture excellent city views.
 Early morning or late afternoon light makes for stunning images.

-The Barrio de Xallitic offers colorful architecture and its historic bridge, ideal for capturing the city's traditional charm.
+The Barrio de Xallitic offers colorful architecture and its historic bridge, ideal for getting a picture of the city's traditional charm.

-The Callejón del Diamante, with its unique character, makes for memorable photographs of local life and artisanal crafts.
+The Callejón del Diamante, with its special character, makes for memorable photographs of local life and artisanal crafts.